Left Continue shopping

 • Ginger tea with honey provides antimicrobial and warming effects;

-• Gargling with saline reduces inflammation and clears mucus.
+• Gargling with saline reduces irritation and clears mucus.

-Interesting fact: a 2020 study from Taiwan found that inhaling thyme and eucalyptus essential oils helped reduce rhinitis and cough symptoms, improving sleep in ARVI patients.
+Interesting fact: a 2020 study from Taiwan found that inhaling thyme and eucalyptus essential oils helped reduce rhinitis and throat irritation, improving sleep in ARVI patients.

-Where to Find Trusted Cold Remedies at USA Apteka
+Where to Find Trusted Seasonal Wellness Products at USA Apteka

-You can find a full range of otc medication for colds at USA Apteka.
+You can find a full range of products for seasonal wellness at USA Apteka.

 Stay well!